 What is loan principal?
-How much an applicant can borrow from the lender is referred to as the "principal amount".
-Before deciding on a principal amount, people should ensure they have the available funds to pay back the loan on the due date including any fees and charges.
+The amount you borrow from the lender is referred to as the "principal amount".
+Before deciding on a principal amount, you should ensure you have the available funds to pay back the loan on the due date including any fees and charges.
 Use the calculator above to get an idea of the repayments (principal + fees).
-A short term loan is unsecured, so if a customer can't pay it back, the lender can report the debt to a credit reporting body such as Equifax and use the services of a debt collector.
+A short term loan is unsecured, so if you can't pay it back, the lender can report the debt to a credit reporting body such as Equifax and use the services of a debt collector.

 What if I can't repay the loan?

-If a customer doesn't make repayments on time they will be charged a fee.
-Any defaults on the loan will also be listed as a negative mark on the customer's credit report and can remain there for as long as seven years.
+If you don't make repayments on time you will be charged a fee.
+Any defaults on the loan will also be listed as a negative mark on your credit report and can remain there for as long as seven years.
 If you already have a loan and you don't think you can make a repayment, see Finder's guide for tips on what to do next.

-People who are comparing loans should only apply for as much as they can repay and ensure their budget aligns with the repayments.
+When comparing loans you should only apply for as much as you can repay and ensure your budget aligns with the repayments.
 If you have any doubts about your ability to meet repayments, consider other options and don't apply for the loan.

-People can apply for a payday loan online and will need to meet the eligibility requirements to be approved.
+You can apply for a payday loan online and will need to meet the eligibility requirements to be approved.
 The applications can usually be completed online.
-The exact eligibility criteria will depend on the loan and lender, but the requirements and documents an applicant will need to meet may include:
+The exact eligibility criteria will depend on the loan and lender, but the requirements and documents you will need to meet may include:

 Be 18 years of age or older